Thomas A. Spragens: Early life and education

 Spragens was born on April 25, 1917, in Lebanon, Kentucky.
 He was the third of seven children in his family.
 His father, William Henry Spragens, was a lawyer and circuit court judge from Casey County, Kentucky, and his mother, Lillian Brewer Spragens, was from Lancaster, Kentucky.
-Spragens attended Lebanon High School and was recruited by then-president Charles J. Turck to attend Centre, alongside several of his classmates, but attended the University of Kentucky instead.
-He enrolled in, and attended, the University's College of Commerce (now the Gatton College of Business and Economics) for a year and a half, but afterwards transferred to the College of Arts and Sciences and majored in economics.
-After a summer employed by the Kentucky state government, Spragens began graduate work at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+He attended Lebanon High School, graduating in 1934, and was recruited by then-president Charles J. Turck to attend Centre College in Danville, Kentucky, alongside three classmates with whom he formed a locally popular singing quartet.
+Turck's hope was that the four of them would attend Centre and replace the "Centre College Quartet", the members of which were soon graduating.
+Spragens's three classmates decided to attend Centre but he ultimately opted for the University of Kentucky (UK) in Lexington instead, though he did join the glee club at UK.
+He enrolled in, and attended, the university's College of Commerce (now the Gatton College of Business and Economics) for a year and a half, but afterwards transferred to the College of Arts and Sciences and majored in economics.
+He graduated from UK in 1938.
+After a summer employed by the Kentucky state government, he won a public administration fellowship and began graduate work at the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 He completed only one year of his graduate program; after spending the summer following the first year working for the Bureau of the Budget (now the Office of Management and Budget), he decided to forgo the second year in favor of a permanent position with the Bureau.

 Career

 Early career, 1940–1957

 Spragens worked for the federal government from 1940 to 1945 in multiple positions, including in his new permanent job as a senior analyst at the Bureau of the Budget, and in a job with the Foreign Economic Administration, which operated during World War II.
-After the war's conclusion, Spragens left his government positions in favor of a role at Stanford University.
-Beginning at Stanford in summer 1946, he worked as an assistant to the president and as Stanford's representative in Washington, D.C.
+In mid-1946, Spragens left his government positions to work at Stanford University as an assistant to the college president and as Stanford's representative in Washington, D.C.
 In this position, he assisted two presidents: Donald Tresidder, who originally hired him, and Wallace Sterling, who took over after Tresidder's death.
 He helped the college to manage its increasing enrollment numbers, which spiked from 4,500 in June 1946 to 7,200 in November of the same year.
 Spragens intended to remain in this position for only one to two years, and afterwards return to government work, but ended up working there for five years.